Adamsville in McNairy County, Tennessee — The American South (East South Central)

 Buford was selected in 1970, by the Jaycees, as one of Tennessee's "outstanding young men of the year".
 He had signed a movie contract to depict himself in a sequel to the movie, "Walking Tall", when he was suddenly killed in an automobile accident on Highway 64, west of Adamsville, Tennessee, on August 21, 1974.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Approach to Shiloh (approx. 0.3 miles away); Adamsville In The Civil War (approx. ¾ mile away); a different marker also named Approach to Shiloh (approx. 1.3 miles away); Buford Hayse Pusser (approx. 4.7 miles away); Whittlesey's Brigade (approx. 5.8 miles away); Thayer's Brigade (approx. 5.9 miles away); Brewer's Battalion (approx. 5.9 miles away); 38th TN, 18th LA, Orleans Guard, 16th LA (approx. 6 miles away).
+Approach to Shiloh (approx. 0.3 miles away); Adamsville In The Civil War (approx. ¾ mile away); a different marker also named Approach to Shiloh (approx. 1.3 miles away); a different marker also named Approach to Shiloh (approx. 1.3 miles away); Buford Hayse Pusser (approx. 4.7 miles away); Whittlesey's Brigade (approx. 5.8 miles away); Thayer's Brigade (approx. 5.9 miles away); Brewer's Battalion (approx. 5.9 miles away).
 Touch for a list and map of all markers in Adamsville.

 More about this marker.
 On the right panel is an engraving of Buford Pusser holding a wooden club.

 Credits.
-This page was last revised on July 25, 2017.
-This page originally submitted on June 26, 2012, by David Graff of Halifax, Nova Scotia.
-This page has been viewed 978 times since then and 80 times this year.
+This page was last revised on December 17, 2019.
+It was originally submitted on June 26, 2012, by David Graff of Halifax, Nova Scotia.
+This page has been viewed 1,111 times since then and 45 times this year.
 Photos: 1, 2, 3, 4. submitted on June 26, 2012, by David Graff of Halifax, Nova Scotia. • Bernard Fisher was the editor who published this page.